joinself/self-go-sdk/README.md

 ## License

-The sdk is available as open source under the terms of the [MIT License](LICENSE).
+The SDK is available as open source under the terms of the [MIT License](LICENSE).